 Whoa, whoa, whoa!
-Looks like To All The Boys I’ve Loved Before will *possibly* be getting a sequel, and Peter Kavinsky lovers are losing it.
+Looks like To All The Boys I’ve Loved Before is definitely getting a sequel, and Peter Kavinsky lovers are losing it.
 The teen romance, based on the 2014 novel of the same name by Jenny Han, was released this summer on Netflix and immediately became a viral hit.
 The streaming service told Variety it was one of the “most viewed original films ever with strong repeat viewing.”

-According to The Hollywood Reporter, the sequel is currently being discussed by Paramount and Netflix as a part of a multi-picture deal between the studios.
-And, frankly, that was all we needed to hear to get excited to see Lara Jean, with her knee-high socks and kickass confidence, back on our screens.
+Although no release date’s been announced yet, the news that it’s happening was all we needed to hear to get excited to see Lara Jean, with her knee-high socks and kickass confidence, back on our screens.
 Here’s what else we know about the movie so far:

 Fans aren’t sure where the story will pick up

 TATBILB was the first novel in Han’s trilogy that follows Lara Jean throughout high school, and the first film borrowed from the second book installment, called P.S., I Still Love You, as well.
 And as TV critic Myles McNutt explains, the film actually changed a lot about the books, so a sequel based completely off of the second novel isn’t really possible.
 This has led to some debate amongst fans as to what will be the source material for the second film.

 Also, just to reiterate from the summer: it is impossible to adapt the second book as written, so I hope they understand a #ToAllTheBoysIveLovedBefore sequel needs to look to the third book as its source material. https://t.co/dRkBAVhVDo